-VCCI provides the Company with a mortgage for one facility.
-At December 31, 2019, the outstanding amount of the mortgage was \$1.3 million.
+VCCI provides the Company with a mortgage (the "VCCI Mortgage") for one facility.
+At December 31, 2020, the outstanding amount of the mortgage was \$0.8 million.

 Marketing

 Our advertising and marketing efforts are focused at the local market level, with the aim of building the businesses of our dealerships with a broad base of repeat, referral and new customers.
 Our most prevalent advertising mediums are local newspapers, radio, direct mail, and digital.